The Ultimate Road Trip Packing List

 26. Phone Holder – If you don’t already have one, make sure to get a proper phone holder like this one here so you can have both hands free for driving.

-27. Roadside Assistance Plan – If you’re going on a long road trip and you’re not too confident in your car, buying a roadside assistance plan is a great idea, so you don’t have to worry about being standed in the middle of nowhere.
+27. Roadside Assistance Plan – If you’re going on a long road trip and you’re not too confident in your car, buying a roadside assistance plan is a great idea, so you don’t have to worry about being stranded in the middle of nowhere.
 It’s one of those road trip necessities that you don’t like paying for but are happy to have when you need it.
 AAA has several different options that should suit different kinds of travel.
 You can check here for current AAA prices.

 28. Spare Tire – Make sure your car is equipped with a spare tire, tire jack, and lug-wrench so you can always be prepared to change your own tire.